Aloha friend and Welcome!!

 - Vocals sound good.
 Great highs.
 Very clear and separated from the mid-range.

-- Left side may stop working.
+- The left side may stop working.

 - Build quality suspect.
 Plastic hinge prone to breaking.